-Make sure to look at the CFM (air volume) and PSI (air pressure) of the air compressor to be compatible with your nailer.
+Make sure to look at the CFM (air volume) and PSI (air pressure) of the air compressor to make sure it is compatible with your nailer.

-Hitachi NV45AB2 works with the air pressure of 70 to 120 PSI.
+Hitachi NV45AB2 works with an air pressure of 70 to 120 PSI.
 Don’t exceed the maximum recommended air pressure.

 Built to Last: Metal Housing for Durability

-The nailer is made to last, to withstand harsh roofing conditions and to handle the abuse.
-Somehow, Hitachi managed to add extra durability to the nail-gun while keeping it lightweight.
+The nailer is made to last, withstand harsh roofing conditions,, and handle heavy abuse.
+Somehow, Hitachi managed to add these extras to the nailgun while keeping it lightweight.

 Comes with less plastic, and the metal housing protects it from extreme conditions and increases its longevity.

-Hand tools always get dropped or roughly thrown away.
-This Hitachi nail-gun is well-constructed and solid-built and is able to handle the abuse without breaking.
+Hand tools always get dropped and handled roughly.
+This Hitachi nail gun is well-constructed and solid.
+It is able to handle the wear and tear without breaking.

 Less Wear with Carbide Tip Push Leveler

-The carbide tip is present to avoid unnecessary wear, making the nose always sit even on the work surface.
-This increases the durability and allows you to drive nails perfectly flat every time.
+The carbide tip is present to avoid unnecessary wear, making the nose sit evenly on the work surface.
+This increases its durability and allows you to drive nails perfectly flat every time.

-It comes with a smartly placed knob adjuster that allows you to control the nailing depth.
-Depending on the length of the nails, on the work surface, you need to adjust the depth according to your needs.
+It comes with a well placed knob adjuster that allows you to control the nailing depth.
+Depending on the length of the nails on the work surface, you will need to adjust the depth according to your needs.

-The nailer can fire nails shallow, flush or countersink.
-The knob can be twisted easily to adjust to the desired depth, even if you’re wearing work gloves.
+The nailer can fire nails shallow, flush, or countersink.
+The knob can be turned to adjust to the desired depth, even if you’re wearing work gloves.